-In nearly 25 years at the helm, he built an ADF team committed to a comprehensive legal strategy that includes training, funding, and legal advocacy—resulting in important roles in 49 victories at the U.S. Supreme Court, including Town of Greece v.
+In his 23 years at the helm, he built an ADF team committed to a comprehensive legal strategy that includes training, funding, and legal advocacy—resulting in important roles in 52 victories at the U.S. Supreme Court, including Trinity Lutheran Church of Columbia v.
+Comer in the 2016-2017 term, Town of Greece v.
 Galloway and Conestoga Wood Specialties v.
 Burwell in the 2013-2014 term, Reed v.
 Town of Gilbert in the 2014-2015 term, and Geneva College v.
 Burwell and Southern Nazarene University v.
 Burwell in the 2015-2016 term.

 Under Sears’ leadership, ADF attorneys won more than three out of four cases in which they participated and successfully defended marriage as the union between one man and one woman in 50 cases nationwide.
 The ministry also funded more than 3,000 grants and legal projects for allied lawyers and organizations.